 - Stage III – Mesothelioma cancer has passed the diaphragm and entered the abdominal cavity or peritoneum.
 Lymph nodes beyond the chest may also be affected.

 - Stage IV – Mesothelioma cancer has spread through the bloodstream to other organs.
 At this stage, it is metastatic mesothelioma.

 - Stage II – Mesothelioma cancer has spread from one side of the chest to a lymph node near the lung on the same side.
 The disease may have also spread to the lung, diaphragm, or pericardium on the same side, but generally the cancer remains in the primary location at this stage.

-- Stage IV – Mesothelioma cancer has spread to the lymph nodes in the chest area on the other side of the tumor, or has spread to the pleural cavity or lung on the other side, or has reached organs in the abdominal area or neck.
-Any metastasis is involved in the fourth stage.
+- Stage IV – In this stage, the mesothelioma cancer has spread to the lymph nodes in the chest area on the other side of the tumor, to the pleural cavity or lung on the other side; or it has reached organs in the abdominal area or neck.

-3. Brigham System is the latest mesothelioma cancer staging system and is based on tumor resectability (ability to surgically remove) and lymph node status.
+The Brigham System is the latest mesothelioma cancer staging system and is based on tumor resectability, and lymph node status.
 The Brigham system is divided into four stages.
 The four stages of mesothelioma measured by this system are:

 - Stage III – Mesothelioma cancer is unresectable and has spread to the chest wall, diaphragm, heart, or abdominal area.
 Lymph nodes may or may not be involved.